Kosówka, Podlaskie Voivodeship

+Geography

+History

 It is a former royal village of the Polish Crown.

 During the German occupation of Poland during World War II, on July 15, 1943, in the Kosówka forest, the German gendarmerie in cooperation with the Gestapo murdered about 150 Poles, most of them inhabitants of the nearby town of Grajewo.
 On January 20, 1945, the Germans committed another murder in the Kosówka forest, killing 300 Poles.
 A memorial dedicated to the victims was erected in Kosówka in 1959.